IDN11013

 Wind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.

-Winds: Southerly 15 to 20 knots tending southeasterly 10 to 15 knots during the day.
+Winds: South to southwesterly 15 to 20 knots decreasing to below 10 knots during the evening.
 Seas: Below 0.5 metres.
-Weather: Cloudy.
-70% chance of showers.
-The chance of a thunderstorm in the morning.
+Weather: Partly cloudy.

 * Calls to 1300 number cost around 27.5c inc. GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine